Boxadactle/BoxLib/README.md

 If you would like to use this library, it is published on my maven repository: `https://maven.boxadactle.dev`

-It is recommended to use a config library such as [Cloth Config](https://modrinth.com/mod/cloth-config/versions) as BoxLib does not handle config saving/loading.

 Please DO NOT use BoxLib for server mods, it's been specifically written for Client mods.

 #### Setup with Fabric